zotonic/zotonic/doc/developer-guide/deployment/env.rst

    * ``/etc/zotonic/``

 ``ZOTONIC_APPS``
   The directory used for sites, modules and additional OTP applications.
-This defaults to ``_checkouts`` in the Zotonic umbrella application.
+This defaults to ``apps_user`` in the Zotonic umbrella application.

   If a separate checkouts directory is used, then this environment variable must be: